marcpinet/nyaadownloader/README.md

 You can then close the Terminal.

 ## Tips and tricks

+Don't forget to separate your uploaders with a ; (semicolon) if you want to download from multiple uploaders.
+Else, leave empty.
+If you leave empty, I also recommend you to enable untrusted uploaders to maximize results.

 If you failed many times checking for an anime you like, you can try to find his full translated name from [MyAnimeList](https://myanimelist.net) as shown below.